Projects and initiatives

 Project objective is to re-new the contract for touch-card print service and re-implement it as a fully Managed Print Service.
 It would help to scale the service as needed and consolidate printing done on personal and workgroup printers into the centrally managed service.
 In cooperation with the new partner we aim to improve general availability of the service, make it easier to use and reduce College printing and photocopying costs.

 To facilitate this we are also looking at creating better metrics and reports to inform plans to replace paper-based processes with digital alternatives, where feasible, and introduce College print policy which will govern future changes to the service.
-If you have any questions about the project then please contact Alex Yakimov, Project Manager.
+If you have any questions about the project then please view our changes to College printing pages or contact Alex Yakimov, Project Manager.

 Assistive Technology Service Enhancements